 Live Prey Feeding and Legislation

-Legislation exists in many countries which describes the circumstances in which live prey feeding would be acceptable and where it would not (Table 2).
+Legislation exists in many countries which describes the circumstances in which live prey feeding would be acceptable and where it would not (S2 table in supplementary materials).
 Laws differ across countries and are frequently interpreted in different ways; for example, to ‘minimise suffering’ under the Animal Welfare Act (UK) [40] could be seen as providing a normal stimulation and thereby improving welfare of the predatory species by feeding it live prey, or conversely to avoid using live prey in order to eradicate the prey’s suffering of being eaten alive [25].
 In the UK, such circumstances allowing live prey feeding require written justification and ethical review, and only after being advised to do so by a veterinary surgeon.
 The feeding must then be observed by trained staff, away from public view and the prey must not be left in the enclosure if not eaten [41].
 It can be argued that vague language found in legislation around the world can both encourage and forbid the act [25]; for example, to ‘feed appropriately’ and ‘avoid cruelty’ could be seen as evidence to support both opposing sides.

-Table 2.
+Fig 2.
 Legislation regarding the act of live feeding around the world